parse-community/docs/_includes/parse-server/compatibility.md

 ## Client Class Creation

 Hosted Parse applications can turn off client class creation in their settings.
-Automatic creation of classes by the client is always allowed in Parse Server.
+Client Class Creation can be disabled by a configuration flag on parse-server.

 ## Cloud Code